gem-coop/governance/Gem.coop-Governance.md

 The TSC or PL may request a review in the event of noticeable no communication inactivity or unresponsiveness.
 The TSC will consider appeals no more than once per quarter per maintainer until the next AGM.

-In emergency situations, including but not limited to malicious commits, suspicious activity, abuse of resources, abuse of privileges, or any action or activity that could harm the security posture or reputation of the Gem.coop codebase, systems, or organisation, the PL or anyone with the capability to remove privileges should remove any or all of a maintainer's access rights (e.g. to GitHub, Slack, 1Password, etc.).
+In emergency situations, including but not limited to malicious commits, suspicious activity, abuse of resources, abuse of privileges, or any action or activity that could harm the security posture or reputation of the Gem.coop codebase, systems, or organisation, the PL or anyone with the capability to remove privileges should remove any or all of a maintainer's access rights (e.g. to GitHub, Bundler Slack, etc.).

 Upon doing so, the remover must immediately inform the PLC and the TSC.
 The PLC and TSC must review the removal of any maintainer removed under this clause within two weeks and may instruct the PL to restore the maintainer's privileges if the situation is resolved.
 This is considered to be the maintainer removal appeal process, as mentioned above.